 It is also spread by feeding infected prohibited pig feed (‘swill’) or meat scraps to pigs.
 This includes infected pig products illegally imported from overseas.

-Feeding food scraps, bakery waste, restaurant waste and untreated used cooking oils to pigs is illegal in all states and territories of Australia.
+Feeding meat derived from a mammal or any food or food scraps, bakery waste, restaurant waste and untreated used cooking oils to pigs that contain or have been in contact with meat derived from a mammal is illegal in all states and territories of Australia.
 These restrictions apply to all pigs including pet pigs.This is because swill can carry exotic diseases, including ASF, that could devastate our livestock industries.

 Look for quality assured feed and ask your feed supplier for a vendor declaration.
 For more information on what you can and can’t feed your pigs, view Primefact 637 - Swill feeding.